 A study of the relation of natural resources to the development of man and his culture.
-Units of study are organized on soil, water, forests and forest products, range management, wildlife, and mineral resources.
+Units of study are organized on soil, water, forests and forest products.
+Range management, wildlife, and mineral resources are also covered.
 The emphasis throughout is on their relation to man.